alexmercerind/flutter_audio_desktop/README.md

 #### A simple yet functional :notes: audio library for Flutter Desktop.

-Right now, as it is just a start, it supports MP3 playback.
+Right now, as it is just a start, it supports MP3, FLAC & WAV playback.
 I'll try to increase the domain of support formats with time & plan is to provide metadata of a track aswell.

 Feel free to open issue anytime.